 Three or four years later,* Mobsters allegedly wormed their way into the club and usurped the Robbins’ control.
 Despite no evidence they sought any, the two familial proprietors suddenly had these “partners” in 1946:

-These new Reno gambling house operators were members of the Chesterfield Syndicate, which had owned and run resorts, casinos, clubs and speakeasies in the Detroit area.
+These new Reno gambling house operators were past members of the Chesterfield Syndicate, which had owned and run resorts, casinos, clubs and speakeasies primarily in the Detroit area.
 They’d recently relocated to The Biggest Little City due to a crackdown on illegal gambling in Macomb County, Michigan, in which they’d been involved for two-plus decades.
+Wertheimer, though, had moved to Reno from South Florida, where he’d been running casinos for Meyer Lansky.

 Robbins’ Nevada Club “was the foothold the Detroit syndicate needed to transplant the operators into the Reno area,” wrote Jeff Sunzeri in The Nevada Club.